bainbridge/health_share/index.md

 -
 I'm a grad student living in Somerville, MA.
 I study public policy with a focus on health.

 Before grad school, I worked as a health care research analyst at an economic consulting firm in Boston.
-During that time, I learned about the incentives and barriers that impact disease management, outcomes, & health system costs.
+During that time, I learned about the incentives & barriers that impact disease management, outcomes, & health system costs.

 Before that, I studied economics & Arabic at a liberal arts college in Vermont.
 Though I love New England, I also miss Texas, where I grew up.